 Upon completion of any Residential Unit or other Improvement, and prior to occupancy, the Owner shall give written notice of completion to the ARC.
-Within 10 days of such notification, a representative of the ARC shall inspect the Residential Unit or other Improvements for compliance.
+Within 10 days of such notification, a representative of the ARC will inspect the

+Residential Unit or other Improvements for compliance.
 If all Improvements comply with these Design Guidelines, the ARC will issue a written approval to the Owner, constituting a final release of the Improvements by the ARC, said release to be issued within 30 days of the final inspection.
 If it is found that the work was not done in strict compliance with the approved plans or any portion of these Design Guidelines, the ARC may issue a written notice of noncompliance to the Owner, specifying the particulars of noncompliance, said notice to be issued within 30 days of the final inspection.
 The Owner shall have 30 days from the date of notice of noncompliance within which to remedy the noncompliance portions of his Improvement.
 The Owner may request the ARC for additional time.
-However, if an extension is not granted, and the Owner has failed to remedy the noncompliance, the Association may take any action available to it under the Declaration or law to remedy the noncompliance portion of the Builder's Deposit will be refunded and any applicable assurance bond will be returned within 30 days after the ARC has issued its written approval that all Improvements have been completed in accordance with the final design submittal approved by the ARC.
+However, if an extension is not granted, and the Owner has failed to remedy the noncompliance, the Association may take any action available to it under the Declaration or law to remedy the noncompliance portion of the improvement.

+Following acceptance of the Improvement by the ARC, any unused portion of the Builder's Deposit will be refunded and any applicable assurance bond will be returned within 30 days after the ARC has issued its written approval that all Improvements have been completed in accordance with the final design submittal approved by the ARC.